mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 *<u>Incorporating prior to constrain network structure and estimate regulator activity</u>*

-To enable more comprehensive network inference, sequence-specific motif-derived edges can be incorpo- rated as prior knowledge to encourage the network inference algorithm to include edges from the prior.
-Prior-based regulatory network inference can use either a structure prior approach [18,20] or parameter prior approach [24].
-With the structure-based prior, one puts a prior probability distribution on the graph structure, such that an edge with motif support is more likely to be included in the regulatory network model.
-For example, Chasman et al. [23] used DNase-seq filtered motifs as a structure prior for a network inference algorithm [18] and context-specific gene expression data of hindbrain and spinal cord development to infer a regulatory network in neuroepithelial stem cells.
-The parameter prior framework has been used within a regularized regression setting [24], which learns a sparse network by penalizing edge addition while optimizing prediction of a target’s expression level.
-The prior can be used to reduce the penalty for addition of an edge in the network [24]
+Prior-based regulatory network inference can use either

+* a structure prior approach
+  * prior probability distribution on the graph structure, such that an edge with motif support is more likely to be included in the regulatory network model
+  * examples: For example, Chasman et al. [23] used DNase-seq filtered motifs as a structure prior for a network inference algorithm [18] and context-specific gene expression data of hindbrain and spinal cord development to infer a regulatory network in neuroepithelial stem cells.
+* a parameter prior approach
+  * regularized regression setting [24], which learns a sparse network by penalizing edge addition while optimizing prediction of a target’s expression level
+  * the prior can be used to reduce the penalty for addition of an edge in the network [24]

-Newer methods have used the prior network to addi- tionally estimate hidden TFactivity (TFA) to overcome the assumption that mRNA levels must correlate with the regulator’s protein activity on a gene’s promoter [24,27].
-TFA estimation takes in an initial, noisy regu- latory network and expression and models the expres- sion as a product of the hidden TFAs and a refined network structure [27].
+Newer methods have used the prior network to addi- tionally estimate hidden TFactivity (TFA) to overcome the assumption that mRNA levels must correlate with the regulator’s protein activity on a gene’s promoter [24,27]. **TFA estimation takes in an initial, noisy regu- latory network and expression and models the expres- sion as a product of the hidden TFAs and a refined network structure** [27].
 The TFA can be estimated independently followed by network inference, for example, modified least absolute shrinkage and selec- tion operator with stability approach to regularization selection (mLASSO-StARS) [24], or in a single iterative algorithm, for example, Network Reprogramming using EXpression (NetRex) [27]. mLASSO-StARS [24] learns a dependency network by solving a set of independent Least Absolute Shrinkage and Selection Operator (LASSO) regression problems, one per gene.
 Both mRNA and TFA are used as potential predictors of a target gene’s expression.
 NetRex [27] jointly estimates both the TFA and the network to explain the expression data by using regularization to penalize the mismatch in the number of edges of the inferred and prior networks.
-NetRex updates the prior network until the rewired

-network and the estimated TFA optimally explains the expression data.
+NetRex updates the prior network until the rewired network and the estimated TFA optimally explains the expression data.
 Both NetRex and mLASSO-StARS need to specify the hyperparameters to obtain a final network structure. mLASSO-StARS uses StARS to select the hyperparameters by controlling the average instability of edges.
 NetRex uses a grid search over hyperparameters and obtains the final result from the consensus of multiple nearly optimal settings.
 NetRex has additional constraints that can better capture core- gulatory relationships in gene modules but can make network inference computationally expensive.
 These approaches were shown to improve the quality of inferred networks and were useful for identifying key regulators and targets in mammalian [23,24] and insect [27] systems

 <u>*Network inference across multiple contexts*</u>